The Arboretum welcomes over 320,000 visitors each year to explore, discover and remember within our extraordinary 150-acre site.

 While many of these stories herald from difficult times, they offer your delegates the opportunity to shift perspective and think differently about the challenges we face in all elements of business, offering a positive inspiration and space for reflection, reconnection, and reinvigoration.

 An exciting outdoor activity for delegates.
-Teams visit eight memorials around the Arboretum, where they will crack cryptic puzzles to catch an infamous gang which has broken into a high-security bank vault.
-Each of the memorials included in the activity are connected to the emergency services or a civilian organisation
+Teams will visit memorials around the 150-acre Arboretum, where they will work together to crack cryptic puzzles.
+Each of the memorials included in the activity for 2022 are connected to the Commonwealth supporting corporate aims of inclusion and diversity.

 "After 16 months of lockdown and other restrictions which had forced us to close the office and change our recruitment procedures, we had a situation where several of the team had never met before.
 Clearly, in a small business, where collaboration and project-working is critical, we needed to find a way to get everyone interacting.

 “The new outdoor escape challenge was suitably difficult and it was great to learn more about some of the many memorials at the Arboretum connected with the emergency services.
 The nature of the problem solving required meant we had to work together as a team, and with solutions coming from everyone in the team.

 “Feedback about the day from my team was unanimously positive and we look forward to a return visit before too long.”

 Andrew Baud, Tala PR, July 2021

 Host your next hybrid event at the nation’s centre of Remembrance and include a very special keynote speech to your delegates from our management team who have led the Arboretum through growth and change and now look forward to shaping the next 20 years.